RobertShaw1/docs/3.6/smartjoins.md

 also available as [**managed service**](https://www.arangodb.com/managed-service/){:target="_blank"}.
 {% endhint %}

-SmartJoins allow to execute co-located join operations among identically sharded collections.
+SmartJoins allow to execute co-located join operations among identically sharded collections or views.

 Cluster joins without being smart
 ---------------------------------

 When doing joins in an ArangoDB cluster, data has to be exchanged between different servers.
 Joins between different collections in a cluster normally require roundtrips between the shards of these collections for fetching the data.
 Requests are routed through an extra coordinator hop.

 For example, with two collections *c1* and *c2* with 4 shards each, the coordinator will initially contact the 4 shards of *c1*.
 In order to perform the join, the DBServer nodes which manage the actual data of *c1* need to pull the data from the other collection, *c2*.
 This causes extra roundtrips via the coordinator, which will then pull the data for *c2* from the responsible shards:

     arangosh> db._explain("FOR doc1 IN c1 FOR doc2 IN c2 FILTER doc1._key == doc2._key RETURN doc1");